quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 #### n-step Sarsa for Control
-Background context: \( n \)-step methods can be used not only for prediction but also for control.
+Background context: $n$-step methods can be used not only for prediction but also for control.
 By incorporating more recent experiences, they help in making better decisions and improving the learning process.

-:p How does \( n \)-step Sarsa improve policy learning compared to one-step Sarsa?
+:p How does $n$-step Sarsa improve policy learning compared to one-step Sarsa?
 ??x
-\( n \)-step Sarsa improves policy learning by considering a longer sequence of rewards and state-action pairs.
+$n$-step Sarsa improves policy learning by considering a longer sequence of rewards and state-action pairs.
 This approach can capture more complex dependencies between states and actions, leading to better generalization and faster convergence.

-By using multiple steps of experience, \( n \)-step methods provide a smoother estimate of the action values, which in turn helps in making more informed decisions.
-The example given shows how an agent learns much faster when using \( n \)-step Sarsa compared to one-step Sarsa.
+By using multiple steps of experience, $n $-step methods provide a smoother estimate of the action values, which in turn helps in making more informed decisions.
+The example given shows how an agent learns much faster when using $ n$-step Sarsa compared to one-step Sarsa.

 ```java
 public class NSarsaControl {